adobe/aio-theme/README.md

 ## Embedding external markdown documents and filter with Variant Blocks

+### Linking sites

 You can use MDX transclusion to embed markdown documents into other markdown documents and because Gatsby sites are using `npm` to define dependencies, we can also include external markdown documents.

+**You have to define a name in the `package.json` like [here](https://github.com/AdobeDocs/gatsby-theme-parliament-documentation/blob/main/package.json#L3) to be able to include it as a dependency in another site.**

+You don't have to release the site on npm since npm supports installing dependencies using github repository urls.
+For example, to install https://github.com/AdobeDocs/gatsby-theme-parliament-documentation/ as a dependency in another site, you can run the command `yarn add adobedocs/gatsby-theme-parliament-documentation`;

+You can also link sites locally using `yarn link`.
+For example, you can checkout https://github.com/AdobeDocs/gatsby-theme-parliament-documentation locally and run the command `yarn link` inside.
+This will register "gatsby-theme-parliament-documentation" so that you can then run `yarn link "gatsby-theme-parliament-documentation"` in the site where you want to use it.

+See full example below using a Variant block.

+### Filtering content

 Together with Variant Blocks, the author can query what should be rendered from external sources.